understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Spark_Part_2.md

     * Reads data from Redshift, and can write back to Redshift by loading data into SparkSQL DataFrames

-        * Spark Redhsift library executes Redshift UNLOAD command to copy data to an S3 bucket
+        * Spark Redshift library executes Redshift UNLOAD command to copy data to an S3 bucket

         * Files in s3 are then read